 No need for a ladder when you can bring the storage down to you with a ceiling storage lift.
 This ceiling storage lift by Racor is perfect for storing bulky items that would normally take up floor space like outdoor furniture, boxes and totes.

-Nothing is more versatile and cost effective as basic coated garage hooks.
-Screw-in hooks to rafters or ceiling beams to hang anything from bikes to tools ? just make sure to install properly and not exceed load recommendations.
+Nothing is more versatile and cost effective as basic coated garage hooks for garage ideas.
+Screw-in hooks to rafters or ceiling beams to hang anything from bikes to tools — just make sure to install properly and not exceed load recommendations.

 Pulleys Ease the Pain

 If you own a heavy bike, or lack the strength to lift it over your head, try a ceiling mounted pulley system and let physics ease the effort.
 This bike lift by Racor is easy to install and use.